-Air pollution may be defined as the presence of substances in air at levels, time and prevalence that negatively affect human and animal health and also the environment (Gordon and Murray, 2001).
+Air pollution may be defined as the presence of substances in air at levels, time and prevalence that negatively affect human and animal health and also the environment ("Air Polution and Health in Rapidly Developing Countries," 2001).
 Air pollution is the price the world has to pay for industrialization, high demand for conveniences and comfort and better quality of life.
 But air pollution is not a new concept.
-There are a lot of evidences in history that proves that air pollution has been present for hundreds of years.
+There is a lot of evidence in history that proves that air pollution has been present for hundreds of years.
 An example is soot found on the ceilings of caves back in the Stone Age.
 This is evident that there are high levels of pollution associated with poor ventilation from open fires.
-The cavemen lit fires in their caves to probably keep warm and to prepare their meals.
+The cavemen lit fires in their caves to probably keep warm and to prepare their meals ("Air Polution and Health in Rapidly Developing Countries," 2001).

 Core bits of glaciers in Greenland showed a rise in pollution linked with Greek, Roman, and Chinese metal production.
 According to Brimblecombe (1987) as cited by Gordon and Murray (2001), the remains of early humans indicated that they suffered the damaging effects of smoke in their homes.
 Mummified lung tissues were often observed to be dark.
-This was probably due to long exposure to particulate air pollution in the smoky dwellings of ancient humans (Gordon and Murray, 2001)
+This was probably due to long exposure to particulate air pollution in the smoky dwellings of ancient humans ("Air Polution and Health in Rapidly Developing Countries," 2001)

 According to Anderson (2000) as cited by Geiger et al (2010), the industrial revolution hundred years ago triggered the monitoring and regulation of air pollution.
 The emergence of clean air legislation both nationally and internationally was prompted due to some major air pollution events that happened between the 1930's and the 1950's.
 December 1930, Belgium, a thermal reversal trapped fog over a 15-mile-distance of high-walled Meuse Valley that contained farms, villages, steel mills and chemical plants.
 This left people living in the valley with nausea, shortness of breath, stinging eyes and burning throats.
 60 people died with thousands more ill in just 3 days.

-The cause of death and illness was over thirty different chemical pollutants trapped under the thick fog and death rate was increased ten times above normal (Geiger, Cooper and Cooper, 2010).
+The cause of death and illness was over thirty different chemical pollutants trapped under the thick fog and death rate was increased ten times above normal (Geiger, Cooper, & Cooper, 2010).

-Another significant and well known occurrence that affected London, England in December 1952 and known to be the worst air pollution event in the history of the United Kingdom, and the most important in research and a source of awareness creation to the general public on the link between air quality and health was "The Great Smog of '52".
+Another significant and well-known occurrence that affected London, England in December 1952 and known to be the worst air pollution event in the history of the United Kingdom, and the most important in research and a source of awareness creation to the general public on the link between air quality and health was "The Great Smog of '52".
 Air pollutants from coal were collected during a cold weather and formed a thick layer of smog that lasted for 5 days (Friday to Tuesday, 9 December, 1952).
 It went away after the weather changed.
 It was not considered an important event at that time although it caused poor visibility and even penetrated the indoor areas.
 This was because London had witnessed many smog occurrences in the past.
-The aftermath of the event brought some premature However, after some weeks, medical reports revealed that 4,000 had died preterm and 100,000 more got sick as a result of the effects of the smog on the human respiratory tract (Geiger, Cooper and Cooper, 2010).
+However, after some weeks, medical reports revealed that 4,000 had died preterm and 100,000 more got sick as a result of the effects of the smog on the human respiratory tract (Geiger et al., 2010).